danrwilliam/wxml/README.md

 This shows a simple example of linking a StaticText and TextCtrl to the same bind value.
 Changing the TextCtrl's contents will update the StaticText appropriately.
 Clicking the button will set the bind value to the empty string, clearing the TextCtrl's content and changing the StaticText's label to the empty string as well.
 The Gauge is bound to the text BindValue; however, the value is transformed using ```len()``` before applying the update to the Gauge's Value property.

-By passing `serialize=True` to the BindValue constructor, the

 ```xml
 <Frame>
     <Panel>